Unity-Technologies/com.unity.multiplayer.docs/docs/learn/clientside-interpolation.md

 ---
-id: clientsideinterpolationbuffering
+id: clientside_interpolation
-title:  Clientside interpolation
+title:  Clientside Interpolation
 description: Tutorial that covers the basics of lag mitigation and a way to produce smooth gameplay.
 ---